inferno986return/python-pcep/Module2.md

 ### Underscores in integers and floats

 Python (apparently since Python 3.6) supports using underscores (_) as a substitute for commas for breaking up large integer and float variables such as 100,000 being represented as `100_000`.
-With strings, obviously, the underscore is part of the string.
+This is purely cosmetic for the benefit of human-readability and doesn't affect the value in any way.
+With strings, the underscore is part of the string.

 `print(100_000)`